Haskell-Things/ImplicitCAD/README.md

 ImplicitCAD is very much a work in progress.

-What works (Oct 24, 2011 -- regressions are possible if not probable):
+What works (Nov 2, 2011 -- regressions are possible if not probable):

  - CSG, bevelled CSG, shells.
  - 2D output (svg)